Bug report #10116

 I believe that those queries should be used when the checkbox "Show Feature Count" is checked instead of the one who grabs all of the attributes data (which I can't find in Oracle Provider code).

-#1 Updated by Médéric RIBREUX about 6 years ago
+#1 Updated by Médéric RIBREUX over 6 years ago

 after using Debugview (under MS-Windows) and a little bit more Wireshark, I can see that featureCount method is launched when the box is checked.
 But after this method, the QgsOracleFeatureIterator::openQuery method is launched.
 This method execute the SQL query that grabs all of the data from the layer.
 I don't know what does this method and perhaps is it the internal way of Qgis to deals with count checkboxes ?